pharmpy/pharmpy/docs/modeling.rst

    model.update_source()
    print_model_diff(model_ref, model)

-You can also provide a custom eta name.
+You can also provide a custom eta name, i.e the name of the internal representation of the eta in Pharmpy.

 .. jupyter-execute::